Here's Our Rant About AbCellera Biologics Inc. (ABCL)

 ABCL’s Market Performance

-ABCL stocks went down by -2.44% for the week, with a monthly drop of -25.77% and a quarterly performance of -3.11%.
-The volatility ratio for the week stands at 3.94% while the volatility levels for the past 30 days are set at 5.23% for AbCellera Biologics Inc..
-The simple moving average for the period of the last 20 days is -5.27% for ABCL stocks with a simple moving average of -42.00% for the last 200 days.
+ABCL stocks went up by 3.40% for the week, with a monthly drop of -0.99% and a quarterly performance of 8.13%.
+The volatility ratio for the week stands at 6.10% while the volatility levels for the past 30 days are set at 4.75% for AbCellera Biologics Inc..
+The simple moving average for the period of the last 20 days is 8.06% for ABCL stocks with a simple moving average of -35.34% for the last 200 days.

 Analysts’ Opinion of ABCL